samarthpusalkar/Adaptive_Trainer/README.md

 Open issues as of now

 ## License
-This project is licensed under <License yet to be announced>
+This project is licensed under Apache License Version 2.0